 1. Downtown Vegas

-From your front door straight to restaurants, the Container Park, Open-air Downtown Las Vegas Events Center, as well as the great Slot Zilla Zip-line have a lot to offer.
+From your front door straight to the restaurants, the Container Park, Open-air Downtown Las Vegas Events Center, as well as the great Slot Zilla Zip-line have a lot to offer.

 2. Rancho Oakey